Political Science Minor

 - History majors should consider POLS 3351 International Relations and POLS 3341 Comparative Political Systems.

-- Business majors with interests in economics should consider POLS 4310 Government and the Economy.
+- Business majors with interests in economics should consider POLS 4310 Current Issues in Public Policy.

 - Social work and criminal justice majors should consider POLS 4311 Urban Problems and Public Policy.